GoogleCloudPlatform/gke-networking-recipes/ingress/istio-ingress-e2e-tls/README.md

     - "*"
 ```

-The `VirtualService` Object is configured to route all traffic accepted by the `Gateway` and route it to the echoserver Service on port 8080.
-In the istio World this is where you can configure more intelligent routing based on paths and headers.
-Refeer to [Istio VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/) doc for more details
+The `VirtualService` Object is configured to route all traffic accepted by the `Gateway` to the echoserver Service on port 8080.
+In the istio World this is where you can configure more intelligent routing based on paths and headers. refer to [Istio VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/) doc for more details

 ```yaml
 apiVersion: networking.istio.io/v1alpha3